 6. Dissolve Your DBA

-You must also properly dissolve your DBA with the state or local government with which you originally registered.
+You must also properly dissolve your DBA (sole proprietorship) with the state or local government with which you originally registered.
 This process varies by location so check in with your business registration authority.

 7. Make Other Final Changes

 Once you complete the transition to an LLC, be sure to update your company website, business listings, letterhead, business cards, social media channels, and any other place that may contain outdated information about your business.

 Benefits of Changing a DBA to an LLC

 There are 4 main benefits of changing a DBA (sole proprietorship) to an LLC:

 The primary benefit of changing from a DBA (sole proprietorship) to an LLC is the liability protection LLCs offer.
 As a DBA (sole proprietorship), your personal finances (e.g., bank accounts, automobiles, real estate) could be at risk if your business incurs debt or must pay damages stemming from a lawsuit — even if you have separate personal and business accounts.
 An LLC legally separates the business from the owner and protects personal assets.